aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-10- NBV planner and exploration.md

 Ths launch file can be accessed via [this link](https://github.com/aadityasaraiya/yak_edit/blob/master/nbv_planner/launch/octomap_mapping.launch).The launch file does the following tasks:

-+ It launches the [octomap_server package](http://wiki.ros.org/octomap_server) which loads a 3-D Octomap and allows other nodes to access it build the octomap as multiple depth frames are collected.
++ It launches the [octomap_server package](http://wiki.ros.org/octomap_server) which loads a 3-D Octomap and allows other nodes to access it and build the octomap as multiple depth frames are collected.

 + It launches the `nbv_planner_node` which does the process of finding the next-best-views which will be explained in the next heading.

 + It also starts the `octomap_reset` node which resets the Octomap and removes any old Octomap data.

-The bounds of the Octomap are set up and then the node waits for the GetNBV service to be called by the explorer_controller node.
+The bounds of the Octomap are set up and then the node waits for the `GetNBV` service to be called by the explorer_controller node.

 ## Exploration controller node

 **Step 5- Start the exploration process**